ono-midori/ono-midori.github.io/techs/libevent.md

 void event_base_free(struct event_base *base);
 ```

-Note that this function does not deallocate any of the events that are currently associated with the event_base, or close any of their sockets, or free any of their pointers.
+Note that this function *does not deallocate any of the events that are currently associated with the event_base, or close any of their sockets, or free any of their pointers*.

 The `event_base_free()` function is defined in `<event2/event.h>`.
 It was first implemented in Libevent 1.2.

 ### Setting priorities on an event_base

 Libevent supports setting multiple priorities on an event.
-By default, though, an `event_base` supports only a single priority level.
-You can set the number of priorities on an `event_base` by calling `event_base_priority_init()`.
+By default, though, an event_base supports only a single priority level.
+You can set the number of priorities on an event_base by calling `event_base_priority_init()`.

 ```c++
 int event_base_priority_init(struct event_base *base, int n_priorities);
 ```

 This function returns 0 on success and -1 on failure.
-The base argument is the `event_base` to modify, and `n_priorities` is the number of priorities to support.
+The base argument is the event_base to modify, and `n_priorities` is the number of priorities to support.
 It must be at least 1.
 The available priorities for new events will be numbered from 0 (most important) to `n_priorities`-1 (least important).

 There is a constant, `EVENT_MAX_PRIORITIES`, that sets the upper bound on the value of `n_priorities`.
 It is an error to call this function with a higher value for `n_priorities`.